17 Best Yoga Poses for Anxiety (Depression and Stress)

 Well as the Yoga Business Academy explains, it’s a great stress reliever, helping to lift you up (literally!) when you’re feeling weighed down by your problems.

-The pose is also thought to open up the heart chakra, helping to release your emotions, with many people finding they start crying when practicing the pose.
+It also opens up the heart chakra, helping to release your emotions, with many people finding they start crying when practicing the exercise.

-Another pose that can help you to release any pent up emotions is Fish Pose, as it’s also a heart opener.
+Use this motion to release any pent up emotions, as it’s also a heart opener.

-Yogis explain how during the pose it’s essential that you keep your breathing even, which can help you to feel calmer.
+Yogis explain how during the motion it’s essential that you keep your breathing even to experience a sense of calm.[9]

-They recommend practicing the pose regularly to build confidence and to grow emotionally – getting through any problems that you encounter, swimmingly!
+They recommend practicing regularly to build confidence and to grow emotionally – getting through any problems that you encounter, swimmingly!

-One of the most popular reasons people start yoga is to help them cope with stress.
-With Staff Pose thought to be particularly useful.
+One of the most popular reasons people start yoga is to cope with stress, according to the latest yoga statistics.
+Staff can be particularly useful.

-Yoga practitioners describe how practicing this posture regularly, can help to decrease the stress hormone within your body.
+Yoga practitioners describe how practicing this posture regularly, can decrease stress hormones within your body.[10]

-If you struggle with tiredness as a side effect of your anxiety, Staff Pose is thought to give you a boost of energy.
+If you struggle with tiredness as a side effect of your disorder, the position is thought to give you a boost of energy.

 Pose 14: Upward Salute (Urdhva Hastasana)